Experiencing Cancer Pain

 There are several different types of medications that are used for managing cancer pain.
 Your doctor will suggest a certain type of medication based upon how severe your pain is.
 To determine this, the doctor will ask you to describe your pain and rate it on a scale of 1-10.
 Based on this information, your doctor will prescribe pain medication.

 For low level pain, your healthcare provider may suggest over-the-counter pain relief such as acetaminophen, aspirin, or ibuprofen.
-If OTC pain relief doesn’t alleviate the pain, your doctor may prescribe a mild opioid such as codeine.
-For more intense pain, your doctor may want to prescribe a heavier opiod like morphine, fentanyl, methadone, or ocycodone.
+If OTC pain relief doesn’t alleviate the pain, your doctor may prescribe opioids such as codeine.
+Often, codeine is combined with other medications to increase its effectiveness.
+The most common of these is cocodamol, which pairs 30mg of codeine with 500mg of paracetamol.
+This painkiller cocodamol 30/500 requires a prescription although you can buy cocodamol 30/500 in the UK with no prescription at some sites which have their own doctor service.
+For more intense pain, your doctor may want to prescribe a heavier opioid like morphine, fentanyl, methadone, or ocycodone.
 These medications can be taken orally, rectally, intravenously, or transdermally.

 If you’re experiencing pain from cancer, it’s important that you share this with your doctor.
 Because of the small percentage of cancer patients who experience pain, many doctors do not ask if you’re experiencing pain.
 It’s up to you to bring up pain.
 Take control of your treatment, and don’t leave it up to the doctor.
 It’s your body, and pain management is your choice.